stelligent/mu/examples/scheduled-tasks/README.md

     contain a CMD line, and not an ENTRYPOINT line.
   * As of November 15, 2017, only ECS deployment is supported.
     This means you must have 'provider: ecs' in your services: section.
+  * The commands must be provided as a JSON array.
+See the example mu.yml file in this directory.